Random polynomials: central limit theorems for the real roots: Introduction

 \section{Introduction}

 Random polynomials, so simple to define but difficult to understand, have attracted generations of mathematicians.
-Typically, a random (algebraic) polynomial is defined as where $\xi_i$ are iid copies of an ({\it atom}) random variable $\xi$ with zero mean and unit variance, and $c_i$ are deterministic coefficients which may depend on both $n$ and $i$.
+Typically, a random (algebraic) polynomial has the form where $\xi_i$ are iid copies of an ({\it atom}) random variable $\xi$ with zero mean and unit variance, and $c_i$ are deterministic coefficients which may depend on both $n$ and $i$.
 Different definitions of $c_i$ give rise to different classes of random polynomials, which have distinct behaviors.

 When $c_i =1$ for all $i$, the polynomial $P_{n}$ is often referred to as the \textit{Kac polynomial}.
 Even this special class provides great challenges, which have led to rich literature (see, for example, the books \cite{BS, Far} and the references therein).